-These enhanced Student Ministries are designed for traditional students selecting a major in the Ministry & Leadership Department.
-These field experiences in ministry build on classroom learning by providing opportunities for organized and supervised ministry.
+These enhanced SAOs are designed for residential Ministry & Leadership Department students.
+This is field experience in ministry conducted through the Office of Service & Outreach that builds on classroom learning providing opportunities for organized and supervised ministry.
 In consultation with the student's academic advisor, the student will decide on an appropriate number and type of Advanced Ministry Experiences based on ministry/vocational goals.
-Prerequisite: MIN 113.
+No more than 2 SAO 250s may be taken per term.
+Prerequisites: MIN 113.